pippim/pippim.github.io/programs/homa.md

 `/home/<USER>/HomA/homa-indicator.py`

-Using your mouse, right-click on the icon in the system tray as shown below:
+Using your mouse, right-click on the icon in the system tray as the video below shows:

 <video src="/assets/img/HomA/HomA - Start from App Indicator.mp4"
 data-canonical-src="/assets/img/HomA/HomA - Start from App Indicator.mp4"
-controls="controls" muted="muted" class="d-block rounded-bottom-2 width-fit"
+autoplay loop muted="muted" class="d-block rounded-bottom-2 width-fit"
 style="max-height:640px; width: 100% !important; height: auto !important;">
   </video>

+The `eyesome` option only appears when *Pippim's Eyesome* is active.

+The `quit` option removes *HomA Indicator* from the system tray / taskbar.
 <br><br>

 ---